On high dimensional maximal functions associated to Gaussians, balls, and spheres: Introduction

 \subsection{Structure of the paper and our methods}

 Section \ref{sec: general_thm} is devoted to the proof of Theorem \ref{general_thm}.
 The proof is a variation of the analysis in \cite[Section~4]{BMSW21} and the reasoning is split into considering the dyadic maximal function and an $\ell^2$ sum of maximal functions over dyadic intervals.
 Compared to \cite{BMSW21}, our variant of the proof has the crucial advantage that it allows us to control the operator norm of a maximal function by the operator norm of the associated Fourier multiplier operator.
-We also note that a result with similar reasoning appeared previously in \cite[Lemma~3]{B86}; however, both the assumptions regarding the convolution kernel and the way the $L^2$ norm of the maximal function is controlled by the multiplier symbol in \cite[Lemma~3]{B86} differ from those in our Theorem \ref{general_thm}.
+We also note that results with similar reasoning appeared previously in the literature, among others in \cite[Lemma~3]{B86}, \cite[Proposition i) p.\ 271]{Car1}, \cite[Theorem A]{DRdF1}, and \cite[Section 3, Corollary]{RdF1}.
+It is likely that using these methods one can prove a variant of Theorem \ref{general_thm}.
+However, we found the current formulation and proof of Theorem \ref{general_thm} most convenient for our goals.
 We remark that the hypotheses \eqref{eq_general_thm_pointwise_estimate_multiplier_1} and \eqref{eq_general_thm_pointwise_estimate_multiplier_gradient} in the statement of Theorem \ref{general_thm} are not sharp.
 For example, the pointwise conditions in \eqref{eq_general_thm_pointwise_estimate_multiplier_1} can be replaced by

 for some $b>0$.
 Theorem \ref{general_thm} can be also reformulated in the spirit of the abstract approach in \cite{MSZK20}.
 In particular, one may prove an $r$-variational estimate instead of the maximal function estimate.
 However, the current formulation of Theorem \ref{general_thm} will be enough for our purpose.